 When Does Stained Glass Need Restoration?

 Stained glass that is 80-100 years old is considered to be antique, and like all old things, in need of restoration.
 If you see an obvious defect such as cracks or chips it needs restoration right away, not matter what the age.
+However, age is not the only determining factor for restoration.
+If a stained glass window has been broken and there are busted pieces of glass or if the window has been exposed to extreme climate conditions, it may require restoration sooner than average.

 What Are Some Signs My Stained Glass Window Needs Repair?